ceo-py/Ipizza/ReadMe.md

 8. Access the admin panel at http://localhost:8000/admin/ and use the superuser credentials to log in.

-8. Begin managing the pizza menu and ingredients via the admin panel.
+9. Begin managing the pizza menu and ingredients via the admin panel or web.